 Introduction

 With China's urbanisation and city renewal projects, a large amount of construction waste is generated every year.
 It is estimated that the amount of construction waste per 10,000 m2 is about 600 t during the construction process (Lu et al., 2017).
 Given that the area of completed construction projects in China can reach 2 billion (109) m2/year, which is half of the world's total annual construction (Hong et al., 2019), without effective response measures over 1 billion tons of construction waste will be generated each year.
 Large amounts of construction waste have brought tremendous pressure on China's environment and society and have become a problem that requires urgent attention (Hao et al., 2021); the Covid-19 pandemic has exacerbated the problem and increased the urgency (Fan et al., 2021).
-Sustainable development has become a priority in China, which can be achieved with the help of a circular economy (Ma et al., 2022).
-Given that construction waste is a significant contributor to carbon emissions and the Chinese government has promised to take concrete steps toward the goal of achieving peak carbon emissions by 2030 and carbon neutrality by 2060 (Zhao et al., 2022), it is necessary to take measures to lower carbon emissions in the construction sector, by reducing the generation of construction waste at source through effective construction waste management (CWM) (Ma et al., 2022).
+Given that construction waste is a significant contributor to carbon emissions and the Chinese government has promised to take concrete steps toward the goal of achieving peak carbon emissions by 2030 and carbon neutrality by 2060 (Zhao et al., 2022), it is necessary to take measures to lower carbon emissions in the construction sector, by reducing the generation of construction waste at source through effective construction waste management (CWM) (Ma et al., 2022a).
+Sustainable development has become a priority in China, which can be achieved with the help of a circular economy.

-Although the government has released several policies in recent years related to CWM in China, many of them have only short-term benefits without a long-lasting impact on the quantity of construction waste (Yu et al., 2022).
+Although the government has released several policies in recent years related to CWM in China, many of them have only short-term benefits without a long-lasting impact on the quantity of construction waste (Yu et al., 2022a).
 Due to construction workers' direct involvement with the materials, the way they perform on-site significantly impacts the generation of construction waste (Aslam et al., 2020).
 It is estimated that 50% of construction waste can be prevented if waste source reduction measures are implemented on-site (Liu et al. 2020).
 Most previous studies of behaviour towards construction waste minimisation and recycling focused on reduction behaviour (Hao et al., 2019), or sorting behaviour (Yang et al., 2020) with only a few investigating pro-environmental behaviours (PEB) towards construction waste within organisations, which is more in line with the circular economy strategies of recovery, recycling, re-use, and refuse (Morseletto, 2020).
 In fact, PEB is widely adopted in studying different problems including solid waste management (Pierini et al., 2021).
 By adopting two types of PEB to measure the behaviour of construction workers regarding construction waste, this study can provide a more comprehensive understanding by examining construction workers' behaviour when construction waste is generated and enrich the behavioural research of construction waste management.
 The study also provides an important reference for contractors to take countermeasures to improve the PEB of construction workers.